gerritvisserNL/frontend-mentor-challenges/challenge-07-interactive-rating-component/interactive-rating-component-main/README.md

 I also updated the DOM by changing text with .textContent and toggling visibility with classList.add and classList.remove.

+I discovered that the :active pseudo-class cannot be added with JavaScript, so I created a custom "active" class instead.
+By first removing the class from all buttons and then adding it only to the clicked one, I ensured that only the selected button stays highlighted.

 Using console.log for debugging helped me understand how values changed step by step.
-This project gave me more confidence in handling events, managing state and updating the DOM.
+This project gave me more confidence in handling events, managing state, styling active elements, and updating the DOM.

 ## Author